brentd09/AZ040Labs/PowerShell-Lab-01.md

     </Strong></details>

 7. Find a command that can create a transcript of the input and output of PowerShell commands.
-    - Try creating a transcript by starting a transcript, and then run these commands:
+    -Start a transcript, and then run these commands:
       - Get-Service
       - Get-Process
       - Get-Banana (This will produce an error, this is expected)
-    - Stop the transcript and open it in Notepad to discover what was captured
+    - Stop the transcript and open the file it produces in Notepad to discover what was captured.

     <details><summary>Click for hint</summary><Strong>